Boston343/BlogWebsite/README.md

 Blog Website - used as an EJS challenge project.
 This uses express.js and EJS.

--------- below has not been updated --------

-You can add items to the list, and cross them out.
-Paths available include `localhost:3000/`, `localhost:3000/work`, and `localhost:3000/about`.
-You can clone this repo and install the node modules below to test on your local computer.
+Homepage is at `localhost:3000`.
+You can create posts at `localhost:3000/compose`  which then populate on the homepage.
+You can also type in `localhost:/3000/posts/postTitle` where "postTitle" is the title of a post seen on the homepage (created on the compose page), and that post will be rendered alone in the window.

 ## Dependencies